January 23-30, 2021 | February 5-12, 2022 | Feb 11-18, 2023

 What to expect

-A typical day during this “Relaxed Pace” Valhalla week will go something like this:
+A typical day during our week at Valhalla will go something like this:

 - 6:30 am wakeup